 Students will cultivate the ability to make logical descriptions, give presentations, and hold discussions, as well as the ability to collect and convey information from an international perspective.
 They will simultaneously acquire the international outlook required to handle problems from a global perspective.

-4. Curriculum policies (policies for organizing & providing curricula)
+4.Curriculum policies (policies for organizing & providing curricula)

 To achieve the goals of this Program, after acquiring basic academic abilities and knowledge in Liberal Arts Education Subjects, students are required to study specialized fields in engineering and chemistry.
-This Program offers a curriculum in which students will take Liberal Arts Education Subjects up to the 1st and 2nd terms of the 2nd year, and after being assigned to this Program at the 3rd and 4th terms of the 2nd year, they will take Specialized Subjects.
+This Program offers a curriculum in which students will take Liberal Arts Education Subjects up to the first semester of the second year, and after being assigned to this Program at the second semester of the second year, they will take Specialized Subjects.

-The distinguishing feature of this curriculum is that it classifies the Specialized Subjects that are basic and common in Cluster 3 as "Specialized Basic Subject," and allows students to take them from the 3rd and 4th terms of the first year, at an early time after admission While allowing new students to take Specialized Basic Subjects, their awareness of their own specialized fields and motivation for study will be enhanced, and this curriculum can cultivate students' knowledge of and interest in peripheral fields by enabling students to attend lectures by faculty members in programs other than Applied Chemistry (Chemical Engineering and Biotechnology).
+The distinguishing feature of this curriculum is that it classifies Specialized Basic Subjects as a common part in Cluster 3 as "Specialized Basic Subject," and allows students to take them from the second semester of their first year, at an early time after admission.
+While allowing new students to take Specialized Basic Subjects, their awareness of their own specialized fields and motivation for study will be enhanced, and this curriculum can cultivate students' knowledge of and interest in peripheral fields by enabling students to attend lectures by faculty members in programs other than Applied Chemistry (Chemical Engineering and Biotechnology).